Alicia Parla: Personal life

 Parla was married three times.
 Her first marriage to millionaire rancher Antonio Fuello resulted in a daughter before they divorced.
 Parla's second marriage, to jai alai player Guillermo Amuchastegui who toured the globe in the 1940s, also ended in divorce.
-She was lastly married to Armando Gali-Menendez, a senior Cuban Revolutionary Army officer serving under the rule of Fulgencio Batista, He predeceased Parla.
+She was lastly married to Armando Gali-Menéndez, a senior Cuban Army officer (disputed) serving under the rule of Fulgencio Batista; he predeceased Parlá.
 She died from cancer on the night of October 6, 1998 in Miami.

 Reception and legacy

 Orlando González Esteva, a historian, called her "a fabulous story of Cuban music", and several publications termed her "the Queen of Rumba".
 Walter Winchell, the journalist, called Parla "that lovely Havana torso flipper".